 Nutritional Benefits:

-Foxtail millet is a rich source of protein, dietary fibre and when cooked with an array of vegetables, the nutritional content gets enhanced.
-Potatoes are rich in carbs, good fibre, carrots are loaded with beta carotene, fibre, vitamin K, antioxidants and potassium.
+Foxtail millet is a rich source of protein, and dietary fibre and when cooked with an array of vegetables, the nutritional content gets enhanced.
+Potatoes are rich in carbs, and good fibre, carrots are loaded with beta carotene, fibre, vitamin K, antioxidants and potassium.
 Beans provide 20% of iron for every 100 grams and copious amounts of calcium.
 Ginger and garlic trigger appetite and improve digestion.

 Also Read: Nutritious Khichdi Recipes For Diabetics